 The MFRI contains short, clear descriptions of 32 distinct practices that can be expected to be observed in positive workplace environments.
 Each practice provides information on one of the sub-domains described above.
 There are 4 practices for each of the 8 sub-domains.
 Thus, Mental Fitness and Resiliency are assessed through 12 and 20 described practices respectively.
-Respondents were asked to indicate how well each described practice is reflective of their workplace using a 5-point Likert scale where 1 = Least like my workplace, 3 = Somewhat like my workplace, and 5 = Most like my workplace.
+Respondents were asked to indicate how well each described practice is reflective of their workplace using a 5-point Likert scale where 1 = Least like my workplace, 3 = Somewhat like my workplace.